House Painting Best Practices Part 1: Essential Techniques for a Flawless Finish

 How to Prepare for a House Painting Project

-Preparation is the most critical phase.
-Here are the steps professionals follow:
+Preparation is the most critical phase of any painting project.
+Here are the steps professionals follow, based on our experience at World Pro Painting:

-2. Clean the surface: Power wash exteriors to remove dirt, mildew, and loose paint.
-For interiors, wash walls with a degreaser.
+2. Clean the surface: For exteriors, power wash to remove dirt, mildew, and loose paint.
+Use a pressure washer set to 1,500–2,000 PSI, and let surfaces dry 24 hours.
+For interiors, wash walls with a mild degreaser (TSP substitute) to remove grease and grime.
+Rinse thoroughly.

-4. Scrape and sand: Remove loose peeling paint and sand glossy surfaces to create tooth.
+4. Scrape and sand: Remove loose peeling paint with a scraper, then sand glossy surfaces with 120-grit sandpaper to create tooth for adhesion.
+Pay attention to edges and corners.

 Best Practices for Choosing Paint and Materials

 Selecting the right materials is a key component of house painting best practices part 1.
 Use top-tier brands like Sherwin-Williams or Benjamin Moore for superior pigmentation and durability.
-For exteriors, acrylic latex paints offer flexibility and breathability.
-For interiors, low-VOC paints improve indoor air quality — especially important for bedrooms and nurseries.
+For exteriors, acrylic latex paints offer flexibility and breathability—essential for Bay Area microclimates.
+For interiors, low-VOC paints improve indoor air quality, especially important for bedrooms and nurseries.
+According to the EPA, indoor air can be 2-5 times more polluted than outdoor air, so choosing low-VOC products is a health-conscious choice.

 Application Techniques Used by Professionals